Bealey Spur/Arthurs Pass

 Note: coverage is sometimes patchy, but please leave a voice message.

-The Lodge is nestled amongst native bush on Bealey Spur, not far from the historic and iconic Bealey Hotel and on the Te Araroa trail between the Mingha and Lagoon Saddle.
+My home is nestled amongst native bush on Bealey Spur, not far from the National Park boundary and on SH73, and the section of the Te Araroa trail between the Mingha and Lagoon Saddle.

-It overlooks the upper reaches of the Waimakariri River with magnificent views of the main mountain ranges in Arthurs Pass National Park.
-Bealey Spur is a small settlement of iconic Kiwi baches/holiday homes located 15km from Arthurs Pass village.
-The native beech forest is rich in birdlife.
+It overlooks the upper reaches of the Waimakariri River, with magnificent views of the main mountain ranges of Arthur’s Pass National Park.
+Bealey Spur is a small settlement of Kiwi holiday homes in the bush.

-There are two guest rooms, each with a comfortable queen bed for a great night's sleep.
-Access to the home is by stairs.
-There is a shared bathroom with a waterless eco-toilet.
-There is no cellphone coverage or TV reception in the lodge.
+There are two guest rooms, each with a comfortable queen bed.
+There is a shared bathroom with a shower and a waterless eco-toilet.
+There is no guest cellphone coverage or internet.

 The bookshelf has a selection of books on New Zealand plants and birds, local history, hiking guide books and New Zealand short stories.
 If the weather is unfavourable for outdoor pursuits, there are plenty of board games to play with.